 - A Goddess – Inner Beauty

-A month after that fateful, prejudiced bookstore meet-lovable, my fourth-grade teacher sat us down for story time and produced Harry Potter and the (what changed into, to me, 12 years before I moved to the UK) Sorcerer’s Stone.
+A month after that fateful, prejudiced bookstore meet-lovable, my fourth-grade teacher sat us down for storytime and produced Harry Potter and the (what changed into, to me, 12 years before I moved to the UK) Sorcerer’s Stone.

 Now.
 We all realize what they are saying: Don’t judge an e-book by way of its cover.
 And even as you might say the story I’m approximate to tell you proves it, I might argue that it stays an exception and now not the rule, within the same way that just due to the fact your one buddy married a guy she met on Tinder does not mean you should swipe properly on each guy on Tinder, amirite?
-A gem is one a million, however, a waste of time is, like, 1 in 1.5.
-Trust me, I’ve read a variety of books – top covers, awful covers, and covers in among.
+A gem is one a million; however, a waste of time is, like, 1 in 1.5.
+Trust me, and I’ve read various books – top covers, awful covers, and covers in among.
 Nothing’s ever achieved it for me like this.

 And the point is, this did do it for me.
 This became my one gem in one million.
 This was my Tinder date long gone proper.
-My Mr Darcy.
+My Mr. Darcy.
 My Harry-fucking-Potter.

 But it wouldn’t be a love tale without an obstacle, now, wouldn’t it?

-But my big name-crossed dating with the wizarding world’s brush with intolerance wasn’t quite over: During the drought between Goblet of Fire and Order of the Phoenix, I attended a Christian school where Potter books had been banned and in which, I child you not, my Bible trainer devoted two classes to proving to us that Harry Potter absolutely turned into satanic.
+But my big name-crossed dating with the wizarding world’s brush with intolerance wasn’t quite over: During the drought between Goblet of Fire and Order of the Phoenix, I attended a Christian school where Potter books had been banned and in which, I child you not, my Bible trainer devoted two classes to prove to us that Harry Potter turned into satanic.

 A truth not so universally recounted?
-Humans are so tragically appropriate at locating the satan inside the details and lacking him in all those massive, sweeping strokes of cruelty and misfortune that books (and maybe Harry Potter more than most!) absolutely assist us identify and slowly discover ways to correct.
+Humans are so tragically appropriate at locating the satan inside the details and lacking him in all those massive, sweeping strokes of cruelty and misfortune that books (and maybe Harry Potter more than most!) assist us to identify and slowly discover ways to correct.